Zubair2icy/Airline-Delay-Analysis-Capstone-Project-for-30daysoflearning-/README.md

 # Findings and Recommendations:
 After analyzing and building my visualizations the following are my findings and recommendations:
 1. Flights are more during the midweek, specifically on Wednesdays and are least on Fridays and weekends.
-2. The airlins with higher flight frequency also have high number of delays, even though they covered lesser distance.
+2. The airlines with higher flight frequency also have high number of delays, even though they covered lesser distance.
 3. There is a negative correlation between distance covered by flights and delay.
 This negative correlation may mean that the longer the distance to be covered by the airline, the more they avoid delays and the distance to be covered by the airline, the more they are relaxed and accommodate delays in flights.
 4. Delays were more associated with the popularity of the airline, this may man that the delays are due to waiting for and on-boarding of Passengers.